snarfed/beautifulsoup/README.txt

 Python 3, and since its parser is pluggable, you don't sacrifice quality.

-Special thanks to Thomas Kluyver for getting Python 3 support to the finish line.
+Special thanks to Thomas Kluyver and Ezio Melotti for getting Python 3 support to the finish line.
+Ezio Melotti is also to thank for greatly improving the HTML parser that comes with Python 3.2.

 == Better method names ==